ComputeStacks/docs/docs/user_guide/container_images/wordpress_apache.md

 Our [default Wordpress installation](wordpress.md) now uses the [Open LiteSpeed](https://openlitespeed.org){: target="_blank" }.
 This guide will aid in your transition to our new image.

+Due to changes in the volume structure between the images, a normal upgrade is not possible.
+Instead, this guide will walk you through migrating your data from your old container, to your new litespeed-based wordpress container.

 ## Overview

 Before migrating to the new image, be sure to understand a few important changes: